MultiPoolMiner/MultiPoolMiner/README.txt

 -ExcludeMinerName
 	Similar to the '-MinerName' command but it is used to exclude certain miners you don't want to use.
 This is useful if a miner is causing issues with your machine.
 A full list of available miners and parameters used can be found here: https://multipoolminer.io/miners
 	Important: Newer miners, e.g. ClaymoreEthash create several child-miner names, e.g. ClaymoreEthash-GPU#01-Pascal-40.
 These can also be used with '-ExcludeMinerName'.
+	The parameter value(s) can be in one of the 3 forms: MinerBaseName e.g. 'AMD-TeamRed', MinerBaseName_Version, e.g. 'AMD-TeamRed_v0.5.1' or MinerName, e.g. 'AMD-TeamRed_v0.5.1-1xEllesmere8GB'.
+Use commas to separate multiple values.

 -ExcludePoolName
 	Similar to the '-PoolName' command but it is used to exclude unwanted mining pools.
 Use commas to separate multiple values.

 -MinHashRateSamples
 	Minimum number of hashrate samples MPM will collect during benchmark per interval (higher numbers produce more exact numbers, but might prolong benchmaking).
 Allowed values: 10 - 99 (default is 10)
+    Note: This value correlates with '-BenchmarkInterval'.
+If MPM cannot get the minimum valid has rate samples during the configured interval, it will automatically extend the interval to up to 3x the interval length.

 -HashRateSamplesPerInterval
-	Approximate number of hashrate samples that MPM will collect per interval (higher numbers produce more exact numbers, but use more CPU cycles and memory).
+	Approximate number of hashrate samples that MPM tries to collect per interval (higher numbers produce more exact numbers, but use more CPU cycles and memory).
 Allowed values: 5 - 20
+	Note: This value correlates with '-Interval'.
+If you set '-Interval' too short, then MPM  cannot get enough samples for reliable measurement (recommendation: 10 or more).
+In this case increase the interval length.

 -HWiNFO64_SensorMapping
 	Custom HWiNFO64 sensor mapping, only required when $MeasurePowerUsage is $true, see ConfigHWinfo64.pdf
 	Note: This requires advanced configuration steps (see ConfigHWinfo64.pdf)